ggonnella/fastsubtrees/docs/CLI.md

   To pass keyword arguments, the syntax **key=value** and the option **--keyargs** has to be used.

+### Removing an attribute

+To remove an attribute, just delete the file generated by `fastsubtrees-attr-construct`.

 ## Subtree queries

 ### Querying node identifiers

-The script `bin/fastsubtrees-query` loads a tree representation from file and performs a subtree IDs query to return a list of IDs of the subtree under a given node.
+The script `fastsubtrees-query` loads a tree representation from file and performs a subtree IDs query to return a list of IDs of the subtree under a given node.